+- equity risk

+- ESG investment / consideration risk

+- · infrastructure industry risk

+- investment trust risk

 - mortgage-related and other asset-backed securities investment risk

 - real estate investments risk

 - sector risk

 - small capitalization risk

 - sovereign debt risk

 - structured products and structured notes risk

 - U.S. government securities risk

-You will find an explanation of each risk under "What is a Mutual Fund and what are the Risks of Investing in a Mutual Fund? - Types of Risk" as well as an explanation of other general risks that apply to the fund under "Risk and Potential Return".
+You will find an explanation of each risk under "What is a Mutual Fund and What are the Risks of Investing in a Mutual Fund? - Types of risk" as well as an explanation of other general risks that apply to the pool under "Risk and potential return".
 You will also find an explanation of the additional risks that an investment in an ETF Series may be subject to.